DavidD121/BCI-MQP/README.md

 Note: the number in the file name represents the time in milliseconds after epoch, meaning the higher the number, the more recent the file.

+TODO:
+* Log all user interactions with followup question
+    * Flag different kinds of inputs
+* Log answers when problem is submitted and log correctness